MinaProtocol/mina/frontend/website/posts/zkp.markdown

 ## Revisiting Zero-knowledgeness

 Unfortunately, there is an issue in the above protocol.
-Since Verifier gets to see the coloring two nodes at a time, she can learn the entire 3-coloring by running enough rounds.
+Since Verifier gets to see the coloring of two nodes at a time, she can learn the entire 3-coloring by running enough rounds.
 Luckily, we can get around this issue: After every round, you would ask Verifier to step out of sight, you would randomly permute the colors and again cover all the nodes.
 That way, anything that Verifier might have learned in one round is not relevant in the subsequent rounds, since whatever Verifier viewed can be simulated by just picking two random, but differently-colored balls in each round.

-***Insert illustration for the final protocol***